Healthy Communities Initiative

 What is the Healthy Communities Initiative (HCI) of Jefferson County?

-Funded by the King's Daughters' Hospital Foundation and with resource support from King's Daughters' Health and the Envision Healthy Communities Committee, the Healthy Communities Initiative (HCI) of Jefferson County focuses on bringing community members together to address the major health needs of the community - making our county a healthier and safer place to live.
+Funded by Norton King's Daughters' Health the Healthy Communities Initiative (HCI) of Jefferson County focuses on bringing community members together to address the major health needs of the community - making our county a healthier and safer place to live.

 What major health needs are addressed by the HCI?